-Transfer pricing studies usually require a significant amount of information and analysis from a taxpayer.
+Transfer pricing studies usually require from a taxpayer a significant amount of information and analysis.
 Moreover, as transfer pricing studies should be tailored to the specific business operations of the MNE group, it may be difficult to fully standardise such studies so that they are easily amenable to e-filing.
-Nevertheless, the advantages of having such information available in electronic form mean that tax administrations may want to consider providing for electronic filing of transfer pricing studies, bearing in mind the necessity to allow for flexibility in the form and content of the information provided.
+Nevertheless, the advantages of having such information available in electronic form mean that tax administrations may want to consider providing for electronic filing of transfer pricing studies, bearing in mind the necessity to allowing for flexibility in the form and content of the information provided.